 “Speaking at the Royal Society and various user group meetings has been really cool and getting my research out into the public domain is very satisfying.
 The Award has really opened doors of opportunity to me... .
 I definitely think the John Rose Award helped me to secure [my] job.
 So thanks to you, and the IES for all your help.” - The 2008 winner, Samantha Lawrence.

 "It was an honour to be awarded the John Rose award 2009 and I feel it will open many doors for my future career.
 The opportunity to make a video about my research is something I could not have done without the award.
 It is great to be able to make the general public aware of my research and how it will help the future stock enhancement and sustainability of one of our valuable seafood resources.” - The 2009 winner, Carly Daniels.

-Closing Date for Applications: 1st July 2013.
+Closing Date for Applications: 1st August 2014.

 Download a poster to display in your department (pdf).